 Acclimatization and Resupplying

-Time to make a new best friend, our TT driver
+Tour briefing.
+Time to meet our new best friend, our support van driver.

-There a very good reason why we are taking as long as we take to start riding.
-That is letting things take as long as they should take.
+There a very good reason why we waited 2 days to start riding.
+Things will take as long as they should take.
 Acclimatization to high altitude is done in only one way, that’s slow ascend and slow initiation of our lungs to the depleted oxygen supply.
 Its not like we’re going to be strolling on flat lands, we’re going to be doing some lung screaming climbs and I want all of us to be prepared.
 The human body is an amazing creation and can adapt to any environment, IF we let it.
 And I will bloody well make sure that everyone of us is prepared properly.

 We will cycle roughly 40kms today to reach the village of Sangla where we spend the night at a hostel.